 Costing models that factor in the environmental cost of damaging construction practices and the true cost of energy are urgently needed to correct inaccurate perceptions of long payback periods for energy-efficient technology.

 Additional mandatory measures regarding building energy and carbon performance will be required in the private commercial sector to achieve appropriate goals for energy use in existing buildings within this sector.

 The impact of building façades on urban spaces is inevitable.
-It should be noted that being in a beautiful space, not only will have a favourable impact on improving the quality of life, but also prevent the emergence of adverse social interactions and develop optimal interactions.
+It should be noted that being in a beautiful space, not only will have a favourable impact on improving the quality of life but also prevent the emergence of adverse social interactions and develop optimal interactions.
 The best outcome of retrofits depends on intricate skills and procedures.
-Complexity in façade and variation in façade system requires a team displaying high quality experience and defined approach.
-Most importantly, the owner/developer needs to share all relevant building information and necessary support from site staff and contractor, thus formulating a Synergy.
+Complexity in façade and variation in the façade system requires a team displaying high-quality experience and a defined approach.
+Most importantly, the owner/developer needs to share all relevant building information and necessary support from site staff and contractors, thus formulating a Synergy.

 Rahul Arangannal is a Senior Manager with over 12 years of experience in construction project management.
 Arangannal has managed all aspects of project management in various projects across Bengaluru and India.